Updated February 5, 2023

-Intermittent fasting is a growing and popular diet plan that can help you lose the baby weight quickly.
-The plan usually involves fasting for 16 hours and eating in an 8-hour window.
+Intermittent fasting is a popular diet plan that can help you lose the baby weight quickly.

-There are several ways intermittent fasting can be done, but the 16/8 is the one I use and is the most popular.
+There are several ways intermittent fasting can be done, but the 16/8 is the one I have used and is the most popular.

-It should not make you feel miserable and should be easy to do.
-The key ingredient to success with intermittent fasting is making healthy food choices when you are not fasting.
+We have found the key to success with intermittent fasting is making healthy food choices when you are not fasting

 7 Intermittent Fasting Hacks for Losing The Baby Weight:

 Choose your intermittent fasting hours based on what works best for you.

 Let’s say you decide to do 16 hours of fasting and plan to eat within an 8-hour window.
 This is probably the most common one and the one I like to use.
 What I do is fast from 7 PM to 11 AM.
 That works best for me.